Right whales were in the wrong place because of the wrong climate

 Researchers have discovered that endangered North Atlantic right whales might have moved into dangerous waters in the Gulf of St. Lawrence because climate shifts disrupted their food source.

-Now a team of researchers that included Kimberley Davies from the University of New Brunswick has built a case that might explain why the whales abandoned their traditional feeding grounds.
+Now a team of researchers including Kimberley Davies from the University of New Brunswick has built a case that might explain why the whales abandoned their traditional feeding grounds.

-Davies told Bob McDonald in an interview on Quirks & Quarks that her team found that warmer waters circulating in the Gulf of Maine starting around 2010 seem to have depressed the population of a small, shrimp-like copepod that is an important food source for the whales.
+Davies told Quirks & Quarks host Bob McDonald that her team found that warmer waters circulating in the Gulf of Maine starting around 2010 seem to have depressed the population of a small, shrimp-like copepod — an important food source for the whales.

 New habitat brought new risks